Important: Codex CLI uses

 repos tab.Multiple Repository Configuration

-To configure multiple repositories, add separate server entries for each:Give each server configuration a descriptive name (like
+To configure multiple repositories, add separate server entries for each:Using Environment Variables

 You can use an environment variable for the repo ID with the env field:Create Configuration via Command Line